CADRE Analytic

 Flow elements

-The elements used in CADRE Flow to construct flow networks are based on a simple straight section of pipe with a constant diameter.
+The basic finite element used in CADRE Flow to construct flow networks are based on a simple straight section of pipe with a constant diameter.

-Although the element is based on a simple pipe, it is actually a container for devices and flow properties.
+Although the element is based on a simple pipe segment, it can also be a container for specified flow properties (i.e. pumps, turbines, loss fixtures).

-The pipes can be designated as one-way pipes to account for check valves.
+The pipe element can be designated as one-way pipes to account for check valves.

-The element can be assigned a device such as a pump (input) or a turbine (output).
+The pipe element can be assigned a device such as a pump (input) with a flow rate or a turbine (output) with an energy loss.

-Element properties that are typically assigned are length, diameter, roughness, and discrete loss factors.
+Element properties that are typically assigned to the pipe are length, diameter, roughness, and discrete loss factors.

 Element losses